 When power morcellators are used to cut up pieces of the uterus and extract them through the abdomen the device can spread cancerous cells throughout the abdomen and pelvic region.
 These concerns prompted a safety alert from the U.S. Food and Drug Administration.

 Additionally, Johnson & Johnson withdrew the devices from the market in order to study the risks further.
 As the evidence against the safety of the devices mounts, it is likely that insurance companies will begin to aggressively review and drop coverage for power morcellation procedures.

 In the meantime, women who have already been diagnosed with uterine cancer after going through a power morcellation procedure will need to speak with experienced legal counsel.
-For more details about the cancer risks associated with power morcellation procedures, consult this page.
+For more details about the cancer risks associated with power morcellation procedures, contact our firm.